- What are x-rays and gamma rays?

 The US Environmental Protection Agency (EPA) sets limits for exposure to x-rays and gamma rays in part because it recognizes that this form of radiation can cause cancer.

-For more information on the classification systems used by these agencies, see our document Known and Probable Human Carcinogens.
+For more information on the classification systems used by these agencies, see Known and Probable Human Carcinogens.